Nazanin Fatehi: Description of the crime, trial, and initial conviction

 Nazanin Fatehi, as reported in the Iranian daily Etemaad, was 17 years old at the time of these events; she and her 15-year-old niece were traveling in a secluded park area near Karaj, their home, west of Tehran; there, per the Amnesty International description of the case, a "group of youths surrounded the girls and tried to rape them".
-The men were alleged to have pushed Fatehi and her niece to the ground and attempted the sexual assault; the defendant then reportedly took a knife from her pocket, trying to protect herself, and stabbed one of the men in the hand.
+The men were alleged to have pushed Fatehi and her niece to the ground and tried to sexually assault them; the defendant then reportedly took a knife from her pocket, trying to protect herself, and stabbed one of the men in the hand.